rajughoshdev/ansible-workshop/nginx+mysql+php+phpmyadmin/readme.md

     192.168.99.100  yourhostname or yourdomainname.com

-(Where `yourhostname.com or yourdomainname.com`) is the hostname you have configured in the `Vagrantfile`).
+Where (`yourhostname or yourdomainname.com`) is the hostname you have configured in the `Vagrantfile`).

-After configuring, you can visit http://192.168.99.100/ or http://yourhostname/ or  http://yourdomainname.com or  in a browser, then you'll see the Apache 'It works!' page.
+After configuring, you can visit http://192.168.99.100 or http://yourhostname or  http://yourdomainname.com in a browser, then you'll see the Nginx defult page or your create testing page.

-If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.
+For PhpMyadmin you can visit http://192.168.99.100/phpmyadmin or http://yourhostname/phpmyadmin or  http://yourdomainname.com/phpmyadmin in a browser, then you'll see the phpmyadmin login page.